flyteorg/flyte/rsts/deployment/security/security.rst

 `Datacatalog <https://github.com/flyteorg/datacatalog/blob/master/Dockerfile>`__
 `Flyteconsole <https://github.com/flyteorg/flyteconsole/blob/master/Dockerfile>`__

-And Dockerfile uses `USER command <https://docs.docker.com/engine/reference/builder/#user>`__ which helps in setting user and group which will be used for running the container.
+And Dockerfile uses `USER command <https://docs.docker.com/engine/reference/builder/#user>`__ which sets user and group which will be used for running the container.

-Additionally the orchestration yaml files for the flyte components define the overriden security context with the created user and group to run them.
+Additionally the k8s manifest files for the flyte components define the overridden security context with the created user and group to run them.
 Following shows the overriden security context added for flyteadmin `Flyteadmin <https://github.com/flyteorg/flyte/blob/master/charts/flyte/templates/admin/deployment.yaml>`__